j-a-s-d/wuse/README.md

 Wuse gives you the power to control everything in your web development:

 	- allows all-in-one markup, styles and scripting definitions: you can define your custom element in a single es6 class file
-	- allows to retain control on the Element lifecycle: you can hook 14 different events
+	- allows to retain control on the Element lifecycle: you can hook up to 14 different events
 	- allows optional field reactivity with free control on the behaviour: you can structure the code the way you want

 `#NO-BUILDS`